Living within the planetary boundaries at the University

 Promoting biodiversity

 We prevent biodiversity loss and promote biodiversity in our everyday activities.
+Enhancing biodiversity has been identified as one of the key focus areas in our Sustainability and Responsibility Plan.

-The University of Helsinki is a founding member of the international Nature Positive Universities network.
+We are a founding member of the international Nature Positive Universities network.
 The network encourages universities and members of the academic community around the world to take measures to promote and safeguard biodiversity and slow down climate change.